 Landsat 4, 5, 7, and 8 imagery for path 19, row 50 were downloaded from United States Geological Survey (USGS) for the years of 1986-2015 during the dry season, which runs from November to April.
 An image was downloaded for each season as close to the month of December as possible based on availability while maintaining minimal cloud cover.
 This was determined by manually choosing each scene from GLOVIS for the yearly season between the months of November and February.

 The ABES Project and MARN provided survey data and additional satellite imagery.
-The end products and accuracy assessments will use the ABES Field Surveys from the 2012 ground observations that were performed on forest sites ranging from 0.01 hectares to 1 hectare.
-This data was shared by ABES, who also provided both RapidEye imagery from 2012, 2014, and 2015 of the La Mancomunidad region, a 2010/2011 RapidEye of the whole country, and QuickBird imagery of the area from December 2012.
+The end products and accuracy assessments used the ABES Field Surveys from the 2012, ground observations that were performed on forest sites ranging from 0.01 hectares to 1 hectare.
+This data were shared by ABES, who also provided both RapidEye imagery from 2012, 2014, and 2015 of the La Mancomunidad region, a 2010/2011 RapidEye of the whole country, and QuickBird imagery of the area from December 2012.

-Additional data was acquired from various open sources.
+Additional data were acquired from various open sources.
 The terrain and elevation layers used for the forecasting model were acquired from SRTM-1 available on the USGS website.
 The municipalities and country outlines were downloaded from the Global Administrative Areas Database.

 Data Processing